gto76/python-cheatsheet/README.md

 Array
 -----
-**List that can only hold numbers of a predefined C type.
+**List that can only hold numbers of a predefined type.
 Available types and their minimum sizes in bytes are listed above.
 Type sizes and byte order are always determined by the system, however bytes of each element can be reversed with byteswap() method.**

 ```python
 from array import array